brittola/brittola/README.md

 👨🏻‍🦱 I'm 23 years old and a self taught programmer;

-🌱 I’m currently learning and practicing Node.js with TypeScript;
+🌱 I’m currently learning and practicing Go (Golang);

 💡 I’m looking to improve my projects and skills.
 Feel free to give me some advices!